TidalWavesNode/dTAO_Cats/README.md

 # Bittensor Staking Assistant by Subnet Category

-## This script allows you to automatically stake a chosen amount of TAO equally across all subnets within a selected category or categories.
+## This script allows you to easily stake a chosen amount of TAO equally across all subnets within a selected category or categories.

 ## 📚 Table of Contents